 One question in particular we sometimes hear from parents is, ‘How do I raise my boys to be respectful of girls and women?’
-Even in 2020, young people are still receiving some damaging messaging on the roles boys and girls are expected to play gender-wise and how women should be treated due to things like pornography, some television and pop culture, music videos, and even just from what other kids do and say in the playground.
-Parents are never going to be able to counteract every message our child takes in from the world around them.
-All we can do is try to help guide them with our own values and encourage them to challenge some of these harmful (and limiting) messages through having lots of conversations.
+Although a lot has changes in the last two decades, young people are still receiving some damaging messaging on the roles boys and girls are expected to play gender-wise and how women should be treated due to things like pornography, some television and pop culture, music videos, and even just from what other kids do and say in the playground.
+Parents are never going to be able to counteract every message their child takes in from the world around them.
+All we can do is try to help guide them with our own values and encourage them to challenge some of these harmful (and limiting) messages by having lots of conversations.
 This one in particular is a big question, and we certainly don’t have all the answers – but we do have a few tips to guide you.

 - Lead by example.
-This means things like, if someone you know makes a sexist comment or joke in front of your child – say something if you feel comfortable about doing so.
+If someone you know makes a sexist comment or joke in front of your child say something if you feel comfortable about doing so.
 Or if you don’t at the time, you might like to have a conversation with your child about it later and let them know why you didn’t like what was said.
-We all like to let off steam about other people from time-to-time, but if possible, watch language to make sure we’re not saying something disrespectful about that person – especially in terms of gender.
-(Don’t worry, this doesn’t mean you’re not still allowed to critique a celebrity’s latest red carpet look!)
+We all like to let off steam about other people from time to time, but if possible, watch language to make sure we’re not saying something disrespectful about that person – especially in terms of gender.

 - Let them play however they like.
 Why should trucks be ‘boy toys’ and dolls be ‘girl toys’?
-You might like to ask your son if they’d like some dolls or dress up clothes next time it’s their birthday or Christmas.
-If they say no because it’s a ‘girls toy’, ask them why they think a toy is only specifically for boys or girls – this will help them see how silly-sounding the argument is.
+You might like to ask your son if they’d like some dolls or dress-up clothes next time it’s their birthday or Christmas.
+If they say no because it’s a ‘girls toy’, ask them why they think a toy is only specifically for boys or girls – this will help them understand how silly-sounding the argument is.

 - Talk to them about what sexism is.
-This is a conversation that can start young with, ‘Sometimes some people will treat others differently or badly, or view them as less than other people because of their gender,’ and can grow from there, adding more as they get older.
+This is a conversation that can start young with, ‘Sometimes some people will treat others differently or badly, or view them as less than other people because of their gender, this isn’t okay, because people of any gender deserve to be treated equally and with always with respect’ and the discussion grows from there, adding more as they get older.
 If you feel comfortable, you could even mention examples of sexism you’ve seen yourself or occasions you’ve noticed in your own life.
 The easiest way to have this conversation is to talk about what you see in the media, like when watching television or an advertisement.
 Ask your child what they think of what you’re watching, and you can offer your own opinions too.

 - Invite them to empathise.
 This can just mean encouraging your son to read books, watch movies and play games with a female protagonist or from the perspective of women.
 This helps to place them in someone else’s shoes.

 All the above-mentioned points can also be actions and conversations that continue once they reach adolescence (well, maybe not the one about toys).
-You might just like to explore things a little more in depth.
+You might just like to explore things a little more in-depth.
 Once kids become teenagers, there are a few more things that become important to talk about (and talk really is the operative word here).
-But the good news is, the more you talk, the more they’ll take on your values and work their own brains.
-You don’t need to get it right every time, or talk about everything all at once.
+But the good news is, the more you talk, the more they’ll hopefully be thinking about these ideas when they’re out in the world or consuming media.
+You don’t need to get it right every time or talk about everything all at once.
 It can be as simple as pointing out something in a film or on the news, asking for their opinion and offering your own insights.
 It’s also important to know that gender stereotypes can be limiting for everyone.

 - Talk about how gender stereotypes negatively affect men as well as women.
 We talk about this one here as well.
-It is important that boys understand that gender stereotypes can be harmful to them as well, from stifling their emotions to discouraging certain professions to dictating the way they should dress.
-By being aware of the messages they might be receiving from the world around them, they can decide what to take on board and what to leave on the magazine page.
+Boys must understand that gender stereotypes can be harmful to them as well, from stifling their emotions to discouraging certain professions to dictating the way they should dress.
+By being aware of the messages they might be receiving from the world around them, they can have more confidence to decide what to take on and what they choose to leave.